ivantrejoc/parkour-devs-test/README.md

 PORT = postgres port.
 DATABASE = postgres database name.
 ![postgresurl](<postgres url.png>)

+6. in console type command npm run dev
-6. The database will be connected with the app.
+7. The database will be connected with the app.

 Using the app:
 Sign up: